Belgium national football team: Nickname, logo and mascot

 After a 1905 match, a Dutch reporter wrote that three Belgian footballers "work[ed] as devils".
 A year later Léopold FC manager Pierre Walckiers nicknamed the players Red Devils, inspired by their jersey colour, and the achievement of three successive victories in 1906.
 Because of their white home shirts in the 1970s, they were temporarily known as the White Devils.
 Since 2012, the team logo is a red trident (or three-pronged pitchfork), an item that is often associated with the devil.
 Apart from that, the national squad has also had four official anthropomorphous mascots.
 The first was a lion in team kit named Diabolix, a reference to the central symbol in the Belgian coat of arms that appeared on the team jerseys from 1905 to 1980.
-In accordance with their epithet, the next mascots were a red super-devil and two fan-made modern devils; the most recent one, since 2018, was named "Red".
+In accordance with their epithet, the next mascots were a red super-devil and two fan-made modern devils; the one introduced in 2018 was named "Red".
+A trident logo, referring to a devil, is also used frequently.